infinitespace-studios/InfinitespaceStudios.Pipeline/README.md

 This repo contains the Public Extensions for the MonoGame Content Pipeline developed by Infinitespace Studios.
 All code is under the MIT licence.

+This Repo is archived.
+For details on how to compile MonoGame shaders on MacOS/Linux please refer to the offical documentation https://docs.monogame.net/articles/getting_started/1_setting_up_your_development_environment_unix.html#optional-setup-wine-for-effect-compilation

 ## RemoteEffectProcessor

 This processor is designed to allow Mac OS and Linux developers compile shaders on their platforms.
 It does this by